 Sales of those services, including Apple Music, iCloud, and the App Store, hit \$12.5 billion in the last quarter of FY2019.
 That puts the company on pace for a record \$50 billion annually.

-And according to Keith Fitz-Gerald, it won't be "devices" that continue to push Apple's revenue numbers higher.
+But it won't be "devices" that continue to push Apple's revenue numbers higher.